José María Ramos Mejía

-José María Ramos Mejía (1849–1914) was an Argentinian politician and historian.
+José María Ramos Mejía (1849–1914) was an Argentine politician and historian.

 Biography

 He was born in Buenos Aires in 1849, son of colonel Matías Ramos Mejía and Francisca Madero.
 He made studies of medicine, promoting changes to the academic standards in 1871, which would be achieved between 1873 and 1880.
 He graduated in 1879, with a thesis about brain trauma.

 He kept working at the University of Buenos Aires, and headed the newly created professorship of nerve pathology in 1887.
 He made further studies of nerve and mental pathology, being considered later as one of the first researchers of psychiatry in Argentina.
 He was vice president of the Buenos Aires municipal commission in 1882, first director of public assistance in 1883, national deputy between 1888 and 1892, head of the National department of hygiene between 1893 and 1899, and president of the National Council of Education.
 He died in 1914.